Shubhamai/face-hand-detector/README.md

 A Very Nice Haar Cascade for Face detections

-~ It Can also detect Smile !, An Another Frame that Can detect Edges
+- It Can also detect Smile!, An Another Frame that Can detect Edges